tno-terminology-design/tev2-specifications/docs/specs/tools/12-trrt.md

 ## Term Ref Resolution {#what-it-does}

-All [text conversion tools](@), including the [TRRT](@), convert (input) text files into results (output text files) by locating particular text patterns, doing some processing, and constructing texts that are used to replace the located text patterns with.
-This is illustrated in the figure below, and further explained in the page [TEv2 Text Conversion](/docs/overview/tev2-text-conversion):
+All [text conversion tools](@), including the [TRRT](@), convert (input) text files into results (output text files) by locating particular text patterns, doing some processing, and constructing texts that are used to replace the located text patterns.
+This process is illustrated in the figure below, and further explained in the page [TEv2 Text Conversion](/docs/overview/tev2-text-conversion):

 <p align="center">
 <img